-Mr. Padalino then stated that he would point out another topic of discussion as brought forth by the applicants regarding the existing special use permit conditions of approval for this site.
+Mr. Padalino stated that he would point out another topic of discussion as brought forth by the applicants regarding the existing special use permit conditions of approval for this site.
 He said the applicant has requested that the County consider condition #3, which was created in 1996 and carried forward with the special use permit in 2015, and for the Commission's reference, he has included the existing condition as well as the applicant's proposed condition.
-Mr. Padalino stated that while staff was aware of some conceptual ideas for future improvements and projects at the Birdwood property, it's not clear what level of analysis would be appropriate or necessary for those different ideas - and some potential future projects may be appropriate for ministerial review, but others may legitimately require a level of analysis that comes with the legislative review process.
-He said that staff recognizes the Foundation's concerns about the existing conditions being overly restrictive and realizes those concerns have validity to them, and staff remains open to discussing and evaluating possible modifications to this existing condition - but staff's initial position is that the proposed condition as provided via email would be too permissive and would prohibit the County from having the ability to do some review and analysis that would otherwise be necessary.
+Mr. Padalino stated that while staff was aware of some conceptual ideas for future improvements and projects at the Birdwood property, it's not clear what level of analysis would be appropriate or necessary for those different ideas - and some may be appropriate for ministerial review, but others may legitimately require a level of analysis that comes with the legislative review process.
+He said that staff recognizes the Foundation's concerns about the existing conditions being overly restrictive and realizes they have validity, and remains open to discussing and evaluating possible modifications to this existing condition - but staff's initial position is that the proposed condition as provided via email would be to permissive and would prohibit the County from having to do some review and analysis that would otherwise be necessary.
 Mr. Padalino stated that staff would recommend an approach that would evaluate modifications to the existing condition, as opposed to repealing and replacing it with entirely different language.
-He said he recognizes this was a new issue being presented to the Commission, and this was not raised in time to be included in the staff report, but staff did want to honor the applicant's request to bring up the issue for discussion during the work session.
+He said he recognizes this was a new issue being presented to the Commission, and this was not raised in time to be included in the staff report, but staff did want to recognize the applicant to bring up the issue for discussion.